wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 There are other ways a dentograph can show more than merely holding counts.
 It could show the intensity of collection usage by dividing circulation numbers by item counts in given sections.
 In a checkerboard dentograph, the colours could show the usage intensity; in a mountain dentograph, the mountains could be coloured to show the usage or the mountain heights could show that ratio instead of holdings: the highest peaks would show where the collection is most used and the plains would show where the collection is unused.

+!!!
+Consortia: Overlap / how to dovetail.
+Differences in circ.
+Last copy kind of thing?

 Finally, there are undoubtedly other (and I hope better) forms of dentographs.
 Checkerboards and mountains are the first identified, but I hope other ways of visualizing collections emerge.

 # Problems

+The biggest problem with dentographs as described here is that they show quantity but not quality.

 If things in the collection aren't classified, they don't get shown.
 For example none of York's eResources are classified properly, they're all ELECTRONIC, so they are completely missing.